LSSTDESC/BlendingToolKit/CONTRIBUTING.md

 ## Pull Requests

 1. Every contribution to BTK must be made in a form of a Pull Request (PR) that can eventually be merged to the `main` branch.
-If you are planning to create a PR and merge it into BTK, it is recommended that you create a branch inside the `BTK` repo so that other people can contribute too :) (and not a separate fork).

 2. Every pull request must pass the workflows specified in `.github/workflows` before merging.